SajjadMohammed/ImageDownloadingAsync/README.md

 # ImageDownloadingAsync
-Download an image from URL asynchronously.
+Example of an Android application to download an image from a URL asynchronously

+* xamarin.android
+* c# language